Eleven kids in Washington have been diagnosed with rare coronavirus syndrome

 McGuire and Seattle Children’s are part of a national collaboration to pool data about MIS-C in order to identify risk factors and the most effective treatments.
 Since cases seem to lag infection peaks by four to six weeks, McGuire said he expects to see the next wave of kids with MIS-C in states like Arizona, Texas and Florida.

 He advises parents to be aware, but not worried.
-Some of the warning signs include a high fever that last for more than three days and other flu-like symptoms that seem to get progressively worse.
+Some of the warning signs include a high fever that lasts for more than three days and other flu-like symptoms that seem to get progressively worse.

 “This is quite uncommon,” McGuire said.
 “The kids who get this are sicker than even that bad case of flu.”